 Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

 If you are a true novice, a newbie, you do not have bad habits, so you do not have to change anything, you have everything to learn.
-You have to be taught on French accent, words, a variety of French expressions, the conjugation rules , the grammar rules, the nouns, the variety of resources to read, different topics to study, support with translation,… To learn French you can also use an app, an app like Duolingo or Mosalingua, to teach yourself you can as well meet French native speakers online.
+You have to be taught on French accent, words, a variety of French expressions, the conjugation rules , the grammar rules, the nouns, the variety of elements to read, different topics to study, support with translation,… To learn French you can also use an app, an app like Duolingo or Mosalingua, to teach yourself you can as well meet French native speakers online.

 Here, I suggest you a starting path.